pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 In order to set up a question this way, navigate to :navpath:Your event: → :fa3-ticket: Products → Questions.
 Click the :btn-icon:fa3-plus: Create a new question: button or click the edit button :btn-icon:fa3-wrench: next to an existing question.
 Switch to the :btn:Advanced: tab.
-Set the "Internal identifier" field to the same as the `name` of one of the SAML attributes that you defined under "Requested Attributes" in the global or organizer-level SAML settings.
+Set the "Internal identifier" field to the same as the `friendlyName` of one of the SAML attributes that you defined under "Requested Attributes" in the global or organizer-level SAML settings.

 Some more complex question types may not be compatible with SAML attributes due to format requirements.
 If you are unsure whether your question type is supported, or if you are encountering an error, switch to the :btn:General: tab and under "Question type", select "Text (one line)".